fredrik-rose/AdventOfCode2024/README.md

 Find the minimum entropy, a pattern should have smaller entropy than random.
 Day 14 is an example where this is kind of used.
 A more general solution is probably to convert the grid to a string of letters and compute the entropy for this string.

+### Find All Shortest Paths

+It is possible to modify Dijkstra to find all shortest paths, see day 16.